Carleen Hutchins: Achievements

 creator-in-chief of the Violin Octet, author of more than 100 technical publications, editor of two volumes of collected papers in violin acoustics, four grants from the Martha Baird Rockefeller Fund for Music, recipient of two Guggenheim Fellowships, an Honorary Fellowship from the Acoustical Society of America (ASA), and four honorary doctorates.
 In 1981, Hutchins also received the ASA Silver Medal in Musical Acoustics.
-In 1963, Hutchins co-founded the Catgut Acoustical Society, which develops scientific insights into the construction of new and conventional instruments of the violin family.

 The Hutchins Consort, named after Hutchins, is a California ensemble featuring all eight instruments.

 In 1974, Hutchins and Daniel W. Haines, using materials supplied by the Hercules Materials Company, Inc. (Allegany Ballistics Laboratory) of Cumberland, Maryland, developed a graphite-epoxy composite top that was determined to be a successful alternative to the traditional use of spruce for the violin belly.

+In popular culture

+In Cormac McCarthy's novel Stella Maris, the main character, Alicia, talks about corresponding with Hutchins.